cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/06-scaleup.md

 gke_num_nodes       = 30
 ```

-Note that as the "zone" (a, b or c in the location name) is not defined, the cluster will have 30 nodes in each zone, in total 90.
+Note that as the "zone" (a, b or c in the location name, e.g. europe-west4-a) is not defined, the cluster will have 30 nodes in each zone, in total 90.

 Alternatively, a smaller cluster would be less expensive per unit time but the processing takes a longer.
 In the benchmarking, a large cluster was found to be practical.